NVIDIA/aistore/docs/authn.md

     make kill clean
     ```

 > **Note:** When deploying AIStore with AuthN, an admin user is created by default with admin privileges.
 The default password for the admin user is `admin`.
-Be sure to [change this password](../cmd/authn/const.go#L22) before starting the server, as it cannot be updated after deployment.
+You can override it by setting the environment variable `AIS_AUTHN_ADMIN_PASSWORD` before deployment, as the password cannot be updated after deployment.
+For a list of other important environment variables, refer to the [Environment and Configuration](#environment-and-configuration) section.

 2. Deploy the cluster with AuthN enabled:
     ```sh